jfgrissom/passport-xumm/README.md

 Using it will require you to use a tool like Postman and the Xumm Dashboard to interact.

+### Authentication Scenarios

+1. You have a monolith (I'm not judging I use BlitzJS) that renders html and delivers it to the client.
+1. You have an SPA (FrontEnd) and a separate API (Backend).

 ## Auth Token

 You'll receive an auth token, token creation time, and token expiration time from the Xumm Service.
 There should not need to be a need to generate an auth token locally.